strothj/react-docgen-typescript-loader/README.md

   fontSize?: number;
 }

+/**
+ * A button with a configurable background color.
+ *
+ * Notice the named export here, this is required for docgen info to be
+ * generated correctly.
+ **/
-/** A button with a configurable background color. */ export const ColorButton: React.SFC<ColorButtonProps> = props => (
+export const ColorButton: React.SFC<ColorButtonProps> = props => (
   <button
     style={{